ldn-softdev/jtc/User Guide.md

 ##### \* Uses of `Fn` directive with non-default quantifiers
-there are couple other uses for `Fn` lexeme with a non-zero (non-default) quantifier:
+there are couple other uses for `Fn` lexeme with a non-zero (non-default) quantifiers:
-  - `<>Fn` - this variant of the lexeme acts as a 'jump' instructions for the walk path - i.e. once walked, it will jump to the `n`th lexeme (from the lexeme `<>F`) and continues walking from there.
+  - `<>Fn` - that variant of the lexeme acts as a 'jump' instruction for the walk path - i.e., once walked, it will jump to the `n`th lexeme (from the lexeme `<>F`) and continues walking from there.
 E.g.: `<>F1` does not do anything - it continues walking from the 1st lexeme after `<>F1`, `<>F2` will jump over one lexeme and continues walking from the 2nd one, and so on and so forth.
   - `><Fn` - this variant will repeat the same walk up to the lexeme additionally `n` times - that is useful when there's a need to